If you want to download Wikipedia onto a USB flash drive for offline access, you’ve come to the right place.

 If your drive isn’t already exFat, you’ll need to reformat it before downloading Wikipedia.

 You can find simple instructions here for PC and Mac computers.
+It shouldn’t take you more than 30 seconds.

 #3 – Download Kiwix open source file reader and Wikipedia Data Dump